-White Man’s Media: Legacy media in the US and UK frames and conditions our thinking and actions.Aug 24, 2021
+White Man’s Media: The Washington consensus and legacy media frames and conditions our thinking and actions.
+An updated repostOct 17, 2022

 Most political colonies have come to an end.
 But a colonial mind set continues in the media.
-That colonial media mind set in turn promotes a ‘colonisation of the mind’.
+That media mind set in turn promotes a ‘colonisation of the mind’.
 It accepts the Washington consensus.

-Just as the British East India Company effectively ran Britain and its empire, so the US military and business complex, along with its elite supporters particularly in the media supports western hegemony.
-No US president, and certainly no Australian Prime Minister or Leader of the Opposition is prepared to challenge the US Imperium.
+Just as the British East India Company effectively ran Britain and its empire, so the US military and business complex, along with its elite supporters particularly in the media supports Western hegemony.
+No US president, and certainly no Australian prime minister or Leader of the Opposition is prepared to challenge the US Imperium.

-Most of the news we get in Australia about China, Indonesia, India and Vietnam is via western news agencies.
+Most of the news we get in Australia about China, Indonesia, India and Vietnam is via Western news agencies.
 These media snapshots are usually about the exotic and dangerous- a coup here, a flood there.
 Not surprisingly we remain ignorant and fearful of Asia.

 Our ‘colonial’ media structure was laid down long ago.
 It remains today.

 We talk glibly about our future in Asia, but we are stuck in a US and UK media cul de sac.